MTD Is Live. Don't Fall Behind! Start Today for Free

 Categorise expenses correctly (cleaning, maintenance, utilities, etc.)

-Submit quarterly updates directly to HMRC
+Submit quarterly updates and the Final Declaration directly to HMRC

 Handle multiple properties if you have more than one listing